In the Los Angeles neighborhood poll, right behind Morningside Circle is Little Armenia.

 When I first moved to Silver Lake from Chino I got a job in nearby Burbank.
 I drove through Glendale and noticed that the population of both cities was largely Armenian.
 The signs were written in that unique Armenian alphabet that kind of looks like broken bits of elbow macaroni glued to croquet hoops.
 I think that, at the time, I had only the vaguest notion of where Armenia was.
 (For the record, at Amoeba we file it in the Middle East, to the consternation of many since it’s a Christian nation in South Eastern Europe).

 Anyway, Armenia is where Noah crash landed his Ark full of all the world’s species at the end of the Earth’s brief oceanic period.
 Armenia is one of the world’s oldest civilizations.
 It was founded by Noah’s great-great grandson Hayk.
 Armenia, situated between Turkey, Iran and Russia finds itself ideally situated for invasion from some of history’s biggest imperialists so it’s pretty amazing that they still exist as a people.
 Perhaps that’s partly due to the fact that Armenians seem to be willing to live anywhere.
-Like Australians, Lebanese and Israelis, Armenians are one of the the nationalities you’re most likely to encounter in any country as tourists or part of the diaspora.
+Like Australians, Lebanese, and Israelis; Armenians are one of the the nationalities you’re seemingly most likely to encounter in any country as tourists or part of the diaspora.

 Back to Burbank then.
 Many of my customers were Armenian and I noticed that a lot of them really liked Tupac and film Scarface (I think that may still be true).
-A lot of the guys wore Sean Jean tracksuits, which I thought looked pretty damned comfortable (especially the velour ones).
+A lot of the guys wore Sean John tracksuits, which I thought looked pretty damned comfortable (especially the velour ones).

 When I noticed the signs in the East Hollywood neighborhood for Little Armenia I was surprised, given the more undeniable and overwhelmingly Armenian character of Glendale and Burbank.
-But what I wasn’t realizing was that Glendale and Burbank are their own cities and Little Armenia is the main Armenian neighborhood of Los Angeles.
-When you’re new to the city and you drive around on the freeway you see many little clusters of downtown skyscrapers and it’s hard to tell which is Los Angeles, which is Century City, which Downtown, &c since they’re all roughly the same size and just pop up like termite mounds around the sprawlscape.
+But what I wasn’t realizing then was that Glendale and Burbank are their own cities whereas Little Armenia is the main Armenian neighborhood of Los Angeles.
+When you’re new to the city and you drive around on the freeway you see many little clusters of downtown skyscrapers and it’s hard to tell which is Los Angeles, which is Century City, which Downtown, &c since they’re all roughly the same size and seem to just pop up like random termite mounds around the sprawlscape.

 It’s very diverse.
-On my bike rides through the neighborhood to and from work I always see Mexicans, Scientologists, Salvadorans, the disabled, Guatemaltecas, Russians, Schizoprenics, Thai andPilipinos on any day of the week.
-And all of my co-workers that I know of that live in the neighborhood are Caucasian (in that they’re white, not that their people are from the Caucausus Mountains, as Armenians are).
-But Little Armenia got its titular character in the early 1970s when significant populations of Armenians started moving to the area and opening businesses.
+On my bike rides through the neighborhood to and from work, I always see Mexicans, Scientologists, Salvadorans, Guatemaltecas, Russians, Thai and Pilipinos on any day of the week.
+And all of my co-workers that I know of that live in the neighborhood are Caucasian (in that they’re white, not that their people are from the Caucasus Mountains, as Armenians are).
+But Little Armenia acquired its titular character in the early 1970s when significant populations of Armenians started moving to the area and opening businesses.

 Aside from the storefronts, which often have signs written in Armenian, Little Armenia has few physical aspects that reflect its Armenian character.
-Physically, like most of the Hollywood lowlands, it’s actually a fairly ugly neighborhood, dominated by bland apartment buildings, small homes with concrete lawns and strip malls.
+Physically, like most of the Hollywood lowlands, it’s actually a fairly ugly neighborhood, dominated by drab apartment buildings, small homes with concrete lawns, and indistinguishable strip malls.
 There is, however, a mural depicting Armenian history on the south face of the building at 1203 E Vermont Ave (update: it’s been painted over) and several art deco buildings, and a couple of attractive churches, including St. Garabed Church (an Armenian Apostolic Orthodox Church) and Nativity of the Blessed Virgin Mary Ukrainian Catholic Church.

-If you’ve ever looked at the crosses on Orthodox churches, you may wonder why they look like old fashioned TV antennas more than the cross most non-Orthodox Christians are used to.
+If you’ve ever looked at the crosses on Orthodox churches, you may wonder why they look like old fashioned televisionantennas more than the cross most non-Orthodox Christians are used to.
 The explanation I’ve heard for the diagonal bar is that Jesus’ legs were unequal lengths.
 Armenia was the first nation to adopt Christianity as the state religion so they probably know what they’re talking about.

 The Hollywood and Western Building is a nice Art Deco building that was built for Louis B. Mayer in 1928.
-It was featured in the film, Hollywood Shuffle and used as a rehearsal space by bands includingGuns N Roses and White Zombie.
+It was featured in the film, Hollywood Shuffle and used as a rehearsal space by bands including Guns N Roses and White Zombie.

 The Holy Transfiguration Russian Orthodox Church on Fernwood is rather striking.
-I once e-mailed them asking if they were holding services whilst the church was being restored.
+I once emailed them asking if they were holding services whilst the church was being restored.
 Disappointed by my experiences with Vatican 2, I hoped to get some old-fashioned ritual.
 They didn’t write back.

 There used to be the famous Hollywood Star Lanes.
 I loved that place, despite my indifference to bowling.
 Built in 1962, it was famously featured in the Big Lebowski.
 Sadly, it was demolished to make way for a school.

 There’s also the Scientology Church, located in a former hospital.
 There are actually a lot of Scientology buildings in the neighborhood.
-On any given night you might see a bus unloading the unfortunately-attired enemies of Xenu who then parade morosely into a non-descript building for a night of niacin tripping and psychiatry-bashing.
+On any given night you might see a bus unloading the unfortunately-attired enemies of Xenu who then parade morosely into a nondescript building for a night of niacin tripping and psychiatry-bashing.

-Every April 24, Little Armenia is flooded with luxury cars adorned with Armenian Flags, both real and sometimes painted.
+Every 24 April, Little Armenia is flooded with luxury cars adorned with Armenian Flags, both real and sometimes painted.
 The streets are choked with Armenians marking Genocide Remembrance Day.
 This is probably the main thing non-Armenian Americans know about Armenia.
-The other big celebration in the neighborhood seems to be June 1, which marks Armenian Independence Day.
+The other big celebration in the neighborhood seems to be 1 June, which marks Armenian Independence Day.

 I’ve never read any Bukowski because he seems like a writer for bros, but I guess a lot of his stuff took place in Little Armenia.
 Also, I hear that a lot of The Shield is filmed there.
-I tried watching The Shield, mistakenly confusing it with the massively-hyped The Wire (which both sound like they’re for bros) and got nauseous from the camera work to the point that I couldn’t follow what was going on but it seemed to mainly concern the misadventures of a a bald, henpecked Bruce Willis-type bickering with his wife and was very unpleasant physically and spiritually.
+I tried watching The Shield, mistakenly confusing it with the massively-hyped The Wire (which both sound like they’re for bros) and got nauseous from the camera work to the point that I couldn’t follow what was going on but it seemed to mainly concern the misadventures of a bald, henpecked Bruce Willis-type bickering with his wife and was very unpleasant physically and spiritually.